National Interest Waiver

 • Is it in the best interest of the country to allow you to work in the United States without first obtaining a permanent offer of employment that meets the labor certification requirement?

 It is not always clear what type of work warrants a national interest waiver, and USCIS officials tend to have a fair amount of discretion when deciding these cases.
-Our Bethesda national interest waiver attorneys will always be straightforward with you when reviewing your immigration options.
+Our national interest waiver attorneys will always be straightforward with you when reviewing your immigration options.
 Even if you do not qualify for the national interest waiver, we can assist you with other types of employment-based visas.

 Applying for a National Interest Waiver and Green Card